phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

       git push origin mybranch
       (create PR for CICE)

+This is the standard procedure for updating the Icepack submodule in CICE.

 ## Resync Icepack in CICE

 As indicated [above](https://github.com/CICE-Consortium/About-Us/wiki/Git-Workflow-Guidance/#pull-rebase), you will want to update the Icepack submodule whenever you change branches or pull from another repository or branch.
 You can do that with